Diabetes And Sleep: All You Need To Know

 Sleep Apnea is more commonly seen in those with Type 2 diabetes.
-Those with this type of diabetes often are overweight, which causes constriction of air passage.
+Those with this type of diabetes often are overweight, which causes constriction of the air passage.
 In turn, it causes irregularity of breathing.

 Symptoms of Sleep Apnea are loud snoring at night and feeling of tiredness during the day.
 This problem can moreover affect you if you are obese.
-It can also occur if your family as a history of sleep disorders.
+It can also occur if your family has a history of sleep disorders.

 There are special medical masks available for people with Sleep Apnea.
 You can wear this mask during sleep.
 The mask increases air pressure to the throat, enabling ease of breathing.
 If not, you can always get medicines for sleep apnea.

 If you find it difficult to stay or fall asleep, then you may have insomnia.
 If you have high glucose and stress levels, then you are at a greater risk of insomnia.
-Mostly, those with complaints of challenging family issues and stressful job suffer from insomnia.
+Mostly, those with complaints of challenging family issues and stressful jobs suffer from insomnia.

 3. Restless Leg Syndrome (RLS)

 If you have RLS, you may feel a constant urge to move your legs.
 You may experience Restless Leg Syndrome more frequently in the evening hours.
-Due to this, it may be difficult for you stay or fall asleep.
+Due to this, it may be difficult for you to stay or fall asleep.

 If you are a smoker, then join a program to quit smoking.
 This is important, as tobacco usage can also cause Restless Leg Syndrome.